cloud-gov/cg-site/content/intro/security/conforming-federal-security-regulations.md

 ## Building up cloud.gov’s conformity with federal regulations

-While cloud.gov is not yet FedRAMP-approved, all our activity is aimed at getting it there.
-AWS is a FedRAMP-approved IaaS on which cloud.gov is built.
+cloud.gov is built on AWS, a FedRAMP-compliant IaaS.
 The actual machine image we deploy onto AWS is based on the one from [the FISMA-Ready project](https://github.com/fisma-ready), which 18F participates in.
 That project generates STIG-like hardened configurations of open source software.

 We are further hardening the machine image based on things we identified in taking cloud.gov through the ATO process at GSA.
-Currently cloud.gov is in the Lightweight Authority to Operate (LATO) stage, and will be progressing from there to full ATO.
+Currently cloud.gov is in the Lightweight Authority to Operate (LATO) stage at GSA, and we will be progressing from there to full ATO.

+While cloud.gov is not yet FedRAMP-compliant, all our activity is aimed at getting it there.
+We are now engaged in the evaluation process with FedRAMP and you can [track our progress live]({{< relref "fedramp-tracker.md" >}}).